 It may seem like a small change, but stating that it is possible for them to say words is important encouragement for those reluctant speakers.

 Tip #2 – Always validate your child’s effort to speak

-I wanted so much for Little Man to be able to speak well that it was tempting to correct all of his mispronunciations.
+I wanted so much for my son to be able to speak well that it was tempting to correct all of his mispronunciations.
 However, I learned that it’s super important to keep your child’s confidence high if you want them to keep trying.

 Tip #3 – Use visual cues to emphasize proper sounds

 My son struggled with mixing up sounds a lot.
 To help with this, his speech therapist would subtly add visual cues to help him identify the right sound.

 Adding visual and kinesthetic cues helps kids to not only hear the sounds, but to see and feel them, too.

 Here are some of the signals we use the most: